 To reduce the cost of dealing with the inevitable accumulation of business documents that comes from doing business and paying taxes in Canada, and to provide sufficient evidence and support in the event of a review by CRA is only possible if you know what to keep, why to keep, how to keep and for how long to keep.

-For effective record keeping doubt means do not discard.
-Keeping your documents for too long is not harmful but scrapping them too soon may be disastrous.
-We hope the information shared will help you determine how long to keep tax records in Canada.
+For effective record keeping, doubt means do not discard.
+Keeping your documents for too long is not harmful, but scrapping them too soon may be disastrous.
+We hope the information shared will help you determine how long to keep your tax records in Canada.

 The information provided on this page is intended to provide general information.
 The information does not consider your personal situation and is not intended to be used without consultation from accounting and financial professionals.
 Salman Rundhawa and Filing Taxes will not be held liable for any problems that arise from the usage of the information provided on this page.